lmb-embrapa/machado/README.rst

         python setup.py install

-3. Add "djangochado" to your INSTALLED_APPS setting like this:
+3. Add "chado" to your INSTALLED_APPS setting like this:

         INSTALLED_APPS = [
             ...